Gwen Hennessey

-Gwen Hennessey, O.S.F., (born 1932) is a Roman Catholic Franciscan Sister and peace activist, most widely known for her protests against the School of the Americas.
+Gwen Hennessey, O.S.F., (born 1932) is an American Catholic Franciscan Sister and peace activist, most widely known for her protests against the School of the Americas.

 Biography

 Hennessey was born on September 29, 1932, on a farm in Buchanan County, Iowa.
 Her parents were Anna Killias Hennessey and Maurice Hennessey.
 She was the thirteenth of fifteen children born to her parents.
 Their parents modeled generosity to the poor, sheltering tramps who needed food during the depression.
 Several of Hennessey's siblings would go on to have religious vocations.
 Her older sisters Dorothy and Miriam became Franciscan nuns, and her brother Ron Hennessey became a priest.

 Hennessey graduated from St Patrick's school in Ryan, Iowa, in 1948.
 She took a year off from school to help her mother, then attended college at Briar Cliff College in Sioux City, where she earned a degree in education and English literature.
 She joined the Franciscan order in 1956.

 She took part in a protest march in the 1960s in Antioch, Illinois.
 African Americans were banned from the city, and Martin Luther King Jr. was marching with her.
 She also helped Cesar Chavez, leader of the United Farm Workers, organize migrant workers in California.

 Hennessey taught in Chicago, Illinois, and studied at the Jesuit School of Theology in Chicago (JSTC).
 While living in Chicago, she began to participate in the nuclear disarmament movement as a member of the grassroots activist organization, Clergy and Laity Concerned (CALC).
 Established in 1965 to organize religious leaders against the Vietnam war, by the 1970s CLAC had broadened to address a range of social justice issues, including the proliferation of nuclear weapons.

 Hennessey returned to Iowa in the 1980s where she helped establish the Catholic Peace Ministry, in Des Moines, and continued to be active in a variety of peace related activities.
 She then moved to New York City where she earned a master's degree from the Maryknoll School of Theology in New York, and worked as co-director of the Maura Clarke/Ita Ford Center.
 She later worked at the Appalachian Office of Justice and Peace, before returning to Dubuque, Iowa.

 Hennessey began serving as the live-in director of the Clare Guest House, in Sioux City, in 2005.